ieatnerds/psutil-nim2/README.md

 # psutil-nim2

+## Sorry for no recent progress.
+I've started a new job and don't have a ton of time to work on this right now.
 A new implementation of psutil in nim

 ### Firstly, a huge thank you to John Scillieri for his work on the original